pokeclicker/pokeclicker-wiki/data/Farm/Setups.md

 :::

 ## Squirtbottle Leveling Strategies
-Here are a few highly efficient strategies on how to level up the Squirtbottle based on which berries you have unlocked.
+Here are a few highly efficient strategies on how to level up the [[Oak Items/Squirtbottle]] based on which berries you have unlocked.

 ### Occa/Kebia Planting Formation
 If you want to be able to gain experience more passively, then the best strategy is with Occa and Kebia berries.
 Colbur works for this as well, but takes longer enough to grow that it isn't as useful.
 This strategy will likely let you level up your Squirtbottle from 0 to 5 without having to set it up again unless you get unlucky with a full takeover.